Skip to main content

 Creating hyperlinks

-To create hyperlinks within your booking form fields, use the format [text](webpage).
-This allows you to provide clickable links for more information or resources directly within the form.
+• This lets you provide clickable links for more information or resources directly within the form.

 For example, to hyperlink 'Cancellation & Refund Policy' to a specific URL, use the following code: